 How do you find people to recruit as violence interrupters in London?

 Through street-based networking, personal contacts on the ground level.
 London, you know, it's a big and small place at the same time.
-People move about, it's not like Chicago where people stay in the same neighborhoods.
+People move about, it's not like Chicago where people stay in the same neighbourhoods.
 You find people involved in the gang lifestyle will have allegiances and friends all over the place.

 Yeah, the younger generation have a nightmare in terms of postcodes.
 I'm not saying the older guys won't, if you've got a conflict in a particular area it doesn't matter how old you are, you shouldn't be caught down there.
 If I'm working in Hackney or London Fields, for example, there's been an ongoing conflict between Tottenham and London Fields for many, many years.
 So there would be a lot of history to get past before engaging.
 Minimum of a year to develop relationships in that community or, better, find my equivalent there.